 Withdrawals from benzodiazepines can be life-threatening.
 Withdrawing from benzodiazepines can lead to brain damaging seizures.
 Because these withdrawals can be so intense during the first few weeks, it can be impervious to seek the aid of medical professionals during this time.

-Find Detoxification And A Holistic Treatment At The Treehouse
+Find Detoxification And A Holistic Treatment At Vertava Health of Texas

-At The Treehouse, our holistic treatment programs can help you rejuvenate your mind and free yourself from the power of addiction.
+At Vertava Health of Texas, our holistic treatment programs can help you rejuvenate your mind and free yourself from the power of addiction.
 Contact us today to speak with a caring addiction specialist to learn more about treatment.

-U.S. National Library of Medicine – Detoxification from Benzodiazepines: Schedules and Strategi
+- U.S. National Library of Medicine — Detoxification from Benzodiazepines: Schedules and Strategies